 Registration is conducted each semester and consists of paying tuition and fees as well as completing the appropriate registration forms and submitting them to the offices of the Registrar, Financial Aid and Student Affairs.
 Late fees are assessed for late registration for each day following the designated registration date.
 PA students are only permitted to attend courses and clinical practica listed on their official schedules and/or otherwise approved by the Chair of PA Studies.
 Students are not permitted to enroll in two or more courses scheduled to meet at the same time.
 Only properly enrolled students will be permitted to attend classes.
-No record will be kept of academic work done by individuals whose enrollment has not been duly authorized.
 A check returned because of insufficient funds will incur a penalty and may also result in additional charges for late registration.

 Health and Technical Standards

 All candidates must meet certain health and technical standards to participate in the physician assistant educational programs.
 Graduation signifies the graduate is prepared for entry into the practice of medicine as a physician assistant with the requisite knowledge and skills to function in a broad variety of clinical situations and provide a wide spectrum of patient care.